developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-6/download/index.md

 ### Supported Devices

-EKB 1.6 can be downloaded <u>as a stand-alone app (.apk)</u> for the following Zebra Android devices:
+EKB 1.6 <u>installs as a stand-alone app (.apk)</u> and is supported on the following Zebra Android devices:

 **Running Android KitKat**: